dhananjaygr/Revoking-of-the-Image/Production/Production.md

 ### Implementation

-When a user clicks an image in the Lab Guide, the zoomed image should open in the **same page**, providing an enhanced view without launching a separate window.
+When a user clicks an image in the Lab Guide, the zoomed image should open on the **same page**, providing an enhanced view without launching a separate window.

 ### Inject Key for the Lab Guide URL

 1. Log in to the CL portal and navigate to the required tenant (WIZ).
 On the left-hand side of the page, you will see the ODL section.

-2. Navigate to the **ODL (1)** section in the left menu, open your respective ODL, click the **Users (2)** button, and deploy the user.
+2. Navigate to the **ODL (1)** section in the left menu, go to your respective ODL, click the **Users (2)** button, and deploy the user.

    ![](./Img/01.png)